- Program Overview

 A faculty director specifically for the MA program is available for consultation on course selection, career opportunities, and professional development.
 In addition to courses in developmental, clinical, social/health, cognitive/experimental, and biological psychology, professional development workshops that address concerns about graduate school, career and personal choices, professional presentation, are a regular part of the curriculum.
 Depending on the interests and qualifications of the students, there is the opportunity to engage in research under the direction of Psychology Department faculty.
 “Brown bag” seminars in Social, Cognitive/Experimental, or Biopsychology provide awareness of ongoing research at Stony Brook and that of guest speakers at other research institutions.

-Admissions Requirements for the MA in Psychology
+Admissions Requirements for the Psychology department

 The requirements for admission to masters study, in addition to the minimum Graduate School requirements, ordinarily include: